Trelegy Ellipta (fluticasone furoate, umeclidinium, and vilanterol inhalation powder)

-Each of the three ingredients in Trelegy Ellipta work in different ways to help treat the symptoms of COPD:
+Each of the active ingredients in Trelegy Ellipta works in different ways to help treat the symptoms of COPD:1

-- The inhaled corticosteroid, fluticasone furoate, helps reduce the inflammation in the lungs.
+- Fluticasone furoate helps reduce the inflammation in the lungs.
 Inflammation in the lungs can cause breathing problems in people with COPD.

-- The anticholinergic, umeclidinium, is a long-acting muscarinic antagonist (LAMA) and works by targeting the muscarinic receptors to relax the muscles in the airways.
+- Umeclidinium works by targeting receptors to relax the muscles in the airways.

-- The LABA, vilanterol, relaxes the muscles in the airways by targeting beta2-receptors.1
+- Vilanterol relaxes the muscles in the airways by targeting beta2-receptors.

 What are the possible side effects of Trelegy Ellipta?

-Trelegy Ellipta may also cause other side effects, including:
+Trelegy Ellipta may also cause serious side effects, including:1

 The LABA medication in Trelegy Ellipta, vilanterol, may increase the risk of asthma-related death.1,3